OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 #### Dynamic Analysis

-When using an app the usage of Touch ID authentication is quite obvious: a system-style alert asks the user to put the finger on the sensor or fall back to the password (if allowed).

 On a jailbroken device tools like [Swizzler2](https://github.com/vtky/Swizzler2 "Swizzler2") can be used to bypass LocalAuthentication.
 Swizzler uses Frida to instrument the `evaluatePolicy` function so that it returns `True` even if authentication was not successfully performed.
 Install Swizzler2 and follow the steps below to activate this feature:

 - Settings->Swizzler